serhan-yilmaz/PrinciplesGuide/README.md

 -- Focus on the things that you can control (perspective)

 -- Leave things better than when you received or found them

--- Principle of Impressions

--- Leave good impressions, it makes a difference

--- Conversely, don't aim to impress people deliberately

 -- https://en.m.wikipedia.org/wiki/Dual_strategies_theory